Latest on COVID deaths, cases - Gallipolis Daily Tribune

-(Editor’s note: Ohio Valley Publishing’s last COVID-19 update appeared in the Oct.
-26 edition, reporting data collected through Oct.
-25. Today’s story picks up with data collected Oct.
-26-Nov.
-8, looking at area information regarding virus trends reported in the past two weeks for Mason, Meigs and Gallia counties.)

-OHIO VALLEY — From Tuesday, Oct.
-26 to Monday, Nov.
-8 (two weeks of data) there have been 13 new COVID-19 related deaths and 425 new cases reported in the Ohio Valley Publishing area.
+OHIO VALLEY — From Tuesday, Nov.
+9 – Monday, Nov.
+15 (one week of data) there have been 5 new COVID-19 related deaths and 216 new cases reported in the Ohio Valley Publishing area.

-In the last two weeks, the Ohio Department of Health (ODH) reported the COVID-19 related deaths of six individuals for Gallia County — one each in the 50-59, 60-69 and 80-plus age ranges, and three in the 70-79 age range — as well as 166 news cases.
+In the last week, the Ohio Department of Health (ODH) reported the COVID-19 related death of one individual for Gallia County in the 80-plus age range, and 80 new cases.

-In the last two weeks in Meigs County, ODH reported the COVID-19 related deaths of four individuals — one in the 60-69 age range and three in the 70-79 age range — as well as 140 new cases.
+In the last week in Meigs County, ODH reported the COVID-19 related deaths of two individuals — one each in the 50-59, and 60-69, age ranges — as well as 87 new cases.

-In the last two weeks, the West Virginia Department of Health and Human Resources (DHHR) reported the deaths of three individuals — two in the 61-70 age range, and one in the 71-plus age range — along with 119 new cases, for Mason County.
+In the last week, the West Virginia Department of Health and Human Resources (DHHR) reported the COVID-19 related deaths of two individuals, both in the 71-plus age range, and 49 new cases, for Mason County.

 Gallia County

-Note: (Editor’s note: Ohio Valley Publishing’s last COVID-19 update appeared in the Tuesday, Nov.
-9 edition with data collected through Monday, Nov.
-8. Today’s story picks up with data collected Nov.
-9 – Nov.
-15, looking at area information regarding virus trends reported in the past week for Mason, Meigs and Gallia counties.)